sandmman/Heap-Manager/README.md

 A simple heap manager using segmented freelists and a first-fit selection protocol

 ## Structure ##
-Each block has its own header and footer
+Each block has its own header and footer where each header stores its size, excluding the size of the header and footer, and pointers to its next and previous, while the footer holds just the size of the block.
-#### Metadata Header ####
-- Stores
- - Size: Byte size of block
- - Next: Pointer to next block
- - Prev: pointer to previous block

 #### Footer ####
 - Stores